-Welcome to the Décor To Adore Top 10 Decorating Projects of the year.
-I have participated in Rhoda’s annual best of the best for three years now and it is such a fun trip down the diy memory lane.
+Welcome to the Décor To Adore Top 2010 Projects of the year.
+I have participated in Rhoda’s annual best of the best for three years now and it is such a fun trip down the DIY memory lane.
 As always I started out thinking “I don’t think I accomplished all that much”.
 As I traveled back to the January posts and finished with December I soon remembered all of the projects found on the DTA blog in the past year.
-Here are just a few…

 A side of the road find coupled with spray paint and upholstery webbing resulted in this February classic.